Policy Library

 Priority of University-Related Activities

-University grounds and facilities are primarily dedicated to its missions of teaching, research and service.
-While grounds and facilities are generally open to non-commercial use by the public, students, student organizations and staff, use for other than university-related purposes must not substantially interfere with university activities and must be in conformity with the requirements indicated below.
+University facilities and grounds are primarily dedicated to its missions of teaching, research and service.
+While facilities and grounds are generally open to non-commercial use by the public, students, student organizations and staff, use for other than university-related purposes must not substantially interfere with university activities and must be in conformity with the requirements indicated in this policy and in the Iowa Administrative Code.
 University-related activities, including the activities of recognized campus and student organizations, will be given priority.

 Not for Personal Gain